box/box-ui-elements/DEVELOPING.md

 6. Add the upstream repo to your remotes `git remote add upstream git@github.com:box/box-ui-elements.git`.
 7. Verify your remotes are properly set up `git remote -v`.
 You should pull updates from the `upstream` box repo and push changes to your fork `origin`.

-## Examples Page (aka the Style Guide)

-A published version of the style guide can be seen at https://opensource.box.com/box-ui-elements/.
-The style guide uses **_live_** demo data within the UI Elements.
-Due to security restrictions this data is read-only.
-You can run a local version of the style guide as follows:
+## Storybook

+We use Storybook (https://storybook.js.org/).
+A published version of our Storybook is available at https://opensource.box.com/box-ui-elements/.

+## Local development

-1. Start the style guide server via `yarn start`.
+1. Start your local Storybook instance via `yarn start`.
-2. Navigate to `http://localhost:6060/` to see the UI Elements in action.
+2. Navigate to `http://localhost:6061/` to see the UI Elements in action.
 If testing on a different machine or VM, you can instead use the IP address shown on your terminal window.

-**_NOTE:_** _This note applies to testing top level UI Elements only and not the lower level components.
-If you want to use your own live data for the style guide, then start the style guide server using [your own developer auth token](https://developer.box.com/docs/authenticate-with-developer-token) and a file or folder ID via_

-- `TOKEN=<YOUR_TOKEN> FILEID=<YOUR_FILE_ID> yarn start` or
-- `TOKEN=<YOUR_TOKEN> FOLDERID=<YOUR_FOLDER_ID> yarn start`

 ## Testing UI Elements in a Parent Project

 ### Webpack Setup

 `box-ui-elements` must use the same `react` and `react-dom` instances as the parent application for React hooks to work properly.
-Application repositories must add the following webpack `resolve` alias configuration to satify this requirement:
+Application repositories must add the following webpack `resolve` alias configuration to satisfy this requirement:

 ```js
 // webpack.config.js